Epilepsy & Seizures

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Toxoplasma gondii is an important cause of congenital infections.
 When the infection occurs during pregnancy, the parasite can cross the placenta and severely damage the fetus, where the fetal brain and retina are particularly vulnerable.
 Microencephaly, intellectual disability, vision impairment, hydrocephalus, and epilepsy are common outcomes.
-In this updated article, the authors discuss the differential diagnosis of congenital toxoplasmosis, the ways in which infection with this parasite can be differentiated from other congenital infections, and management strategies for treatment before and after birth of an affected infant.
+It is critically important to diagnose congenial toxoplasmosis.
+Left untreated, the infection can cause ongoing brain and retinal injury in the infant.

 • Toxoplasma gondii is an intracellular parasite that can gravely damage the human brain and retina when infection occurs during pregnancy.